MichaelKim/lyra/README.md

   - new screen management:
     - currScreen: 'MAIN' | 'PLAYLIST' | 'SETTINGS' | 'YOUTUBE'
     - currSubScreen: PlaylistID | 'SEARCH' | 'PLAYING'
+- Next song / Queue
+  - remove "next_s
+  - add "queue" to state
+  - when selecting a song to play, select a next song to play
+    - context: youtube, playlist, all songs, shuffle
+    - if playing from all songs:
+      - queue is built from all songs (in order if not shuffle, random if shuffle)
+    - if playing from playlist:
+      - queue is built from playlist (yes/no shuffle)
+    - if playing from youtube:
+      - queue is built from youtube related (shuffle doesn't do anything)
+  - skipping to next advances forward in queue
+  - skipping to previous goes backwards in queue (except for 1st song)
+  - queue has three parts:
+    - previous songs
+    - current song
+    - manually queued songs
+    - automatically added next song, if still exists
+  - if a new song is selected, the queue is reset

 Minor fixes: